Quicklist: Types of Sanders for Wood

 - Maintenance is more expensive than its handheld counterpart because of the belt and motor price.

-B. Orbital Finishing Sanders
+2. Orbital Finishing Sanders

-Orbital sanders are lightweight, portable and easy-to-use.
+Orbital sanders are lightweight, portable, and easy to use.
 Perfect for craftsmen of all skill levels, it’s pretty hard to damage anything you’re sanding with an orbital sander.
 They tend to work best for:

 - Rounding sharp edges